 Even if you have no extra money, even if you already have some debt to pay off, always, always put some aside for your future self before anyone else.
 If you start putting a small monthly sum into a savings account and treating this as a necessary expense, you’ll be surprised by how much you build up in a few years.
 Lots of young people today think of savings as an impossible luxury, but it doesn’t have to be this way.

 2. Don’t bury your head in the sand when debts pile up

 Entering the real world as a self-sufficient adult can be a genuinely terrifying experience.
 When debts start to build up, and your paychecks just aren’t covering your expenses, it can seem easier to let the bills pile up unopened and to avoid actually dealing with it.
 But then, the best thing to do is to set aside an afternoon, sit down, and go through everything.
+You can often find ways to cut recurring expenses.
+Car insurance for those under 25 can be expensive, so be sure to compare providers.
 Remember, there are always options for dealing with debt.
 Don’t be afraid to speak to someone at your bank.
 They will be more than willing to speak to you about options you may not have thought of.
 Or, you may consider refinancing a current loan.
 If you have a student loan that’s causing you stress, several companies will give you a new loan at a much lower interest rate.
 At this website Elfi, you’ll find an example of a refinancer that offers some of the lowest rates in the country.